VET Recognition of Prior Learning (RPL) and Credit Transfer Assessment Procedure

 • developing networks of relevant employers and industry representatives to participate in assessment validation, and

-• exchanging knowledge, staff and/or resources with employers, networks and industry bodies
+• exchanging knowledge, staff and/or resources with employers, networks and industry bodies.

 Learner Learner means a person being trained and/or assessed by the RTO for the purpose of issuing AQF certification documentation.